James Peck (pacifist): Anti-Nuclear Movement: 1970s-80s

-Prison Movement 1970s
+Prison Movement of the 1970s

-The Prison Movement, stemming from the radical protests of the 1960s, was crystallized by the Attica Prison riot in September 1971, which ended with NY officials sending in reinforcements to crush the riot, resulting in dozens of deaths.
-In memory of the deaths from Attica, protests were held at nearly 20 prisons nationwide on October 2, 1971.
-Peck attended the largest protest that day at Danbury, Connecticut, Prison, where he was held during WW-II.
+The Prison Movement, stemming from the radical protests of the 1960s, was crystallized by the Attica Prison riot in September 1971.
+It ended with New York state officials sending in reinforcements to crush the riot, resulting in dozens of deaths.
+On October 2, 1971, in memory of the deaths from Attica, protests were held at nearly 20 prisons nationwide.
+Peck attended the largest protest that day at Danbury, Connecticut, Prison, where he had been held during WWII.
 Peck rallied with 2,500 people at Kenosia Park, before hundreds rallied at the prison.
-Peck joined a thousand people on October 24, 1971, protesting an award dinner for Governor Rockefeller, who was responsible for the decision to move in on Attica prison.
+On October 24, Peck joined a thousand people, 1971, protesting an award dinner for Governor Rockefeller, who was responsible for the decision to move in on Attica prison.

 A wave of prison strikes swept the nation in 1972.
 Prisoners at Danbury prison went on strike due to poor working conditions and slave wages.
 On March 2, 1972, Peck joined activists in picketing outside Danbury prison.
 On October 7, 1974, Peck joined 800 people outside Cooper Union to protest Gov. Rockefeller's planned speech, over his orders during the Attica riot.
 Peck criticized the young people at the rally who later broke the windows at Chase Manhattan Bank, which became a big part of the story the following day in the New York Post.

 Peck revealed the pop-culture of the prison movement found in movies and books.
 Peck wrote a review in WIN magazine in 1972, covering Leon Dash's book, The Shame of the Prisons.
 He also enjoyed the 1970 publication of An Eye for an Eye, and the 1972 pamphlet by draft resister John Bach and Mitch Snyder (reprinted by the War Resisters League from the May 1972 issue of Liberation magazine), Danbury: Anatomy of a Prison Strike because it showed how the Vietnam protests were intertwined in the prison strikes.

 Peck wrote in the 1974 WIN magazine that his two favorite prison plays were The Jail and Attica.
-Peck became involved in the case of former boxer Rubin "Hurricane" Carter, who was sentenced to prison in the 1960s, after reading his famous 1974 book, The Sixteenth Round: From Number 1 Contender to Number 45472.
-On February 1, 1975, Peck joined a march from Trenton, NJ, State House to the Trenton Prison in support of Carter, hosted by the NJ Workers Committee Against Police Repression.
+Peck became involved in the case of former boxer Rubin "Hurricane" Carter, who was sentenced to prison in the 1960s, after reading his 1974 book, The Sixteenth Round: From Number 1 Contender to Number 45472.
+On February 1, 1975, Peck joined a march from the Trenton, New Jersey State House to the Trenton Prison in support of Carter, hosted by the NJ Workers Committee Against Police Repression.